 Brit began performing with her ukulele seven years ago, opening for punk bands and hip hop groups.
 After some time touring Southern and Northern California, she settled in Los Angeles to pursue a music career.
 It was in this time that she had the opportunity to play the Konsept Art + Music Festival, the Eclectic Music Festival, OC Weekly’s Artopia, and Make Music LA.
 Brit was also the musician in residence, chosen by world renowned luthier Monica Esparza, for the OC Fair.

-With the release of her first fully produced EP, How to Burn, and performances at numerous high profile venues like The Dresden, Vitellos, Belmond El Encanto, State Social House, and Disney’s California Adventure, Brit began work on a new album.
-From her home studio in Santa Clarita, she recorded nine new songs and released them privately to her supporters on Patreon.
+With the release of her first fully produced EP, How to Burn, and performances at numerous high profile venues like The Dresden, Vitellos, Belmond El Encanto, State Social House, and Disney’s California Adventure, Brit began work on a new, more intimate musical project.
+Under the support of her Patreon patrons and fans on social media, she released songs and videos independently on her blog.

 On January 1, at midnight, Brit released her latest album, "The Little Song."
 Featuring ten tracks she recorded in her home studio, "The Little Song," mixes the sound of the ukulele, timpani, cello, and smooth harmonies.
 It is considered her best work as a folk-pop artist to date.

 Currently Brit resides in Los Angeles and is working on a new album.

 Brit is available for public and private events.
 For out of state clients, please keep in mind that her performance fee will include travel and lodging.
 For further questions regarding press, collaborations, or bookings, please use the contact form or the phone and email listed below: